steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

 ```

-For associating a file descriptor with the tun interface we only need to set the name
+For associating a file descriptor with the tun interface we only need to set the ifreq name

 ```rust
 // create a memory space for type ifreq initalized with zero